JK Rowling has not been ‘snubbed’ from the Harry Potter reunion special – she’s in it

 Early reports claimed author had been left out of the reunion special

-First looks at the long-awaited Harry Potter reunion special, Return to Hogwarts, reveal that author JK Rowling has not been omitted as early reports claimed.
+First looks at the long-awaited Harry Potter reunion special Return to Hogwarts have revealed that author JK Rowling has not been omitted as early reports claimed.

-The forthcoming Sky production celebrates the 20th anniversary of the beloved wizarding film franchise with former stars including Daniel Radcliffe, Emma Watson and Rupert Grint.
+The HBO Max production celebrates the 20th anniversary of the beloved wizarding film franchise with former stars including Daniel Radcliffe, Emma Watson and Rupert Grint.

 Tabloid reports claimed that Rowling had been “snubbed” from the production due to the controversy surrounding her views on transgender rights.